 [Normal Interruptions clips show some of the interruptions I dealt with while making this video]

-Since writing this page about the cycle of violence, the powers that be have found a better description of what happens in abusive relationships.
-The cycle of violence is better described with the Duluth Model; its main thrust is called the Power and Control Wheel.
+Since making this video on the cycle of violence, I’ve learned that the cycle of violence is better described with the Duluth Model; its main thrust is called the Power and Control Wheel.

 - How I Left An Abusive Relationship Interview

 - Living in My Abusive Marriage

 - Police Report May Do You No Good

 - Two Effects of Verbal Abuse Video

 - Verbal Abuse PSA